SatoriCyber/universal-data-permissions-scanner/docs/datastores/bigquery.md

 resourcemanager.projects.list
 ```

 It is recommended to group these permissions into a custom role in GCP.
-Because authz-analyzer required organization-level permissions (i.e. `resourcemanager.organizations.get` and `resourcemanager.organizations.getIamPolicy`), the custom role needs to be created on the organization's Identity and Access Management (IAM) settings.
-Follow these steps to create a role for authz-analyzer:
+Because universal-data-permissions-scanner required organization-level permissions (i.e. `resourcemanager.organizations.get` and `resourcemanager.organizations.getIamPolicy`), the custom role needs to be created on the organization's Identity and Access Management (IAM) settings.
+Follow these steps to create a role for universal-data-permissions-scanner:

 1. Login to the Google Cloud Platform console and navigate to your organization
 2. Navigate to IAM, Roles menu and select the CREATE ROLE button